Doubly Free-Boundary Macdonald Processes: Reflection Identities and Jack Asymptotics: Main Results

-\begin{enumerate} \item \textbf{Piecewise periodicity of the graph.} For a positive integer $n$ and real numbers $V_0<V_1<\ldots<V_m$, we say that a given sequence of rail-yard graphs is $n$-periodic with transition points $V_0, V_1, \dots,V_m$ as $\epsilon\rightarrow 0$ if \begin{enumerate} \item For each $\epsilon>0$, there exist integer multiples of $n$
+be a sequence of rail-yard graphs, and let \(x_i^{(\epsilon)}\) denote the weight of a diagonal edge adjacent to an even vertex with abscissa \(2i\). \begin{enumerate} \item \textbf{Piecewise periodicity of the graph.} For a positive integer \(n\) and real numbers \(V_0<V_1<\cdots<V_m\), we say that the sequence is \(n\)-periodic with transition points \(V_0,\ldots,V_m\) as \(\epsilon\to0\) if the following hold. \begin{enumerate} \item For each \(\epsilon>0\), there exist integer multiples of \(n\)